Long (and more interesting) version

 At the same time, while studying the degree, in the summer of 2011, I launched the website HistoriaJaponesa.com with the intention of making the Japanese History known to anyone who was interested in it.
 On the one hand, it turned out that there was not much offer on the network for Spanish-speakers and Catalan-speakers –well, yes, there is always Wikipedia, but … we all know what happens with Wikipedia, especially the Spanish version– and on the other, I also felt like doing it for myself, as another way of studying this subject.
 And it turned out to be one of the best ideas I have ever had, because it has been and it still is very useful both for the objectives with which I started it and for many other things that have happened during these years because of this website.
 Apart from this, in October 2012 and together with fellow Jordi Serrano, we launched a project in which we had been working for one year, a university academic journal of studies on East Asia.
 This journal, called Asiadémica, is published twice a year, can be downloaded completely free from its website, and we have already published more than ten issues.

 So, I finished the Master and from October 2014 to July 2019 I did a PhD in History also at Universitat Pompeu Fabra, with a Doctoral Thesis advised by the professors Joan-Pau Rubiés (UPF) and Asami Masakazu (Keiō University, Tokyo), to whom I am greatly grateful.
 The Thesis is entitled “Toyotomi Hideyoshi y Europa.
 Contactos entre el gobierno japonés y los portugueses y castellanos en el Japón de finales del siglo XVI (Toyotomi Hideyoshi and Europe.
 Contacts between the Japanese government and the Portuguese and Castilians in Japan at the end of the 16th century)” and, after five years of hard work, it allowed me to become a Doctor, with a beautiful cum laude added to it.
 In addition, from February 2015 to February 2018 I worked as teaching and research staff in the Department of Humanities and the Institut Universitari d’Història Jaume Vicens Vives, and I am a member of the ECERM (Ethnographies, Cultural Encounters and Religious Missions) and GRIMSE (Grup de Recerca en Imperis, Metròpolis i Societats Extraeuropees (Research Group on Empires, Metropolises, and Extra-European Societies)) research groups.
-For two years I have taught the Introduction to History seminars in the Degree of Political Science in this same university and, from the 2017-2018 academic year, I have taught my own subject called Contemporary History, Culture, Society and Thought of Japan in the Master in Culture and Business in East Asia of Universitat de Barcelona, in addition to other courses, but, well, you have all this is already in the CV section.
+For two years I have taught the Introduction to History seminars in the Degree of Political Science in this same university and, in the 2017-2018 and 2018-2019 academic years, I taught my own subject called Contemporary History, Culture, Society and Thought of Japan in the Master in Culture and Business in East Asia of Universitat de Barcelona.
+I am currently an associate professor at Pompeu Fabra University, where I teach the subject Modern and Contemporary History of Asia, of the Degree in Humanities, and I do several online courses for Espai Daruma and Casa Asia.
+I have participated in congresses and I have given conferences in Catalonia and in the rest of the Spanish State, but also in countries such as Japan, France, Romania, Panama or Cuba, but hey, all this is already in the CV section.

 In mid-2014, I was contacted by a publishing house to ask me to write a book about the history of the samurai, so I spent a lot of time researching this topic.
 Eventually there were some issues with this publisher and I decided not to continue working with them and instead knock on the door of who I think is the best Spanish publishing house specialized in books about Japan right now, Satori, so I told them that I had this project halfway and it turned out they were interested.
 Working with them has been very easy, the book is called Historia de los samuráis, and it was published on May 16, 2016.
 In mid-2018 the American publisher Tuttle Publishing, specialized in books about East Asia, became interested as well, and we all agreed to translate this book into English.
-In this case it’s called A History of the Samurai, and it will be released in June 2020, but you can already preorder it on Amazon.
+In this case it’s called A History of the Samurai, and it was published in June 2020.
+And less than a year later, in March 2021, it has been republished in Spanish, this time by Alianza Editorial, by which it will be able to reach a much wider audience.

 Within the broad field of Japanese History, I am particularly interested in the Sengoku and Azuchi-Momoyama periods, they seem to me to be the most interesting –and difficult– periods, with aspects such as the arrival of the first Europeans to Japan –Portuguese, Castilian, Dutch and English– with their firearms and religion, or the unification of the country by those three giants called Oda Nobunaga, Toyotomi Hideyoshi and Tokugawa Ieyasu.
 I also find other topics especially interesting, such as the transition from aristocratic Japan of the Heian court to the establishment of the shōgunate as a government structure with the arrival of the end of the twelfth century, and all that entailed.
 The topic of the samurai, obviously inevitable when talking about Japanese History since they ruled the country for seven centuries, had been appearing again and again on my way right from the beginning, and it is the one I used to be most asked about in interviews, comments or messages, and the one that I have been most asked to speak about in presentations or lectures for a general audience, even before publishing the book on this subject.